boxyhq/website/docs/jackson/overview.md

 # Enterprise SSO

-Single Sign-On (SSO) service for SAML/OIDC Identity Providers [SSO in a box from BoxyHQ].
+Jackson is our Single Sign-On (SSO) service for SAML/OIDC Identity Providers [SSO in a box from BoxyHQ].

 Jackson implements SSO as an OAuth 2.0 flow, abstracting away all the complexities of the underlying SAML/OIDC protocol.
 Check out our [GitHub repo](https://github.com/boxyhq/jackson).